 But my experience was nothing like that.

 And then something marvelous happened.
 I stared down at this perfectly formed tiny human that my body grew whole.
 This baby cried and screamed and cooed and wasn’t trying to be anyone but himself.
 He wasn’t conditioned by anybody, yet.
+He loved and needed my body in ways I couldn’t understand.

 ..to be continued.